Quick Links

 Cyberinfrastructure (CI) Team

-As cited in the recent National Science Foundation (NSF) Missing Millions Report [1] there are substantial access barriers to cyberinfrastructure resources in support of science research and education activities at smaller minority-serving institutions (MSI), such as the Tribal Colleges and Universities (TCUs).
-Since 2017 the AIHEC Cyberinfrastructure (CI) Team has worked to further the TCUs’ advancement and adoption of campus cyberinfrastructure by leveraging NSF funding including the TCU CI Study (NSF 1644185), North Dakota Cyber Team (NSF 2018975), CC* CIRA TCU CI Strategies (NSF 2018979), and most recently TCU Cybersecurity (NSF 2226083).
-In AIHEC CI team’s usage, cyberinfrastructure encompasses all the social and technical information technology (IT) resources that are necessary to connect laboratories, data, hardware, and people that support academic research and education at the TCUs.
-As indicated in Figure 1, recent funding for the CI Team has led to 14 cyberinfrastructure initiatives.
-Each TCU has participated in at least two initiatives with an average of five initiatives per Tribal College.
-During this time, many TCUs achieved significant progress enhancing their campus IT departments and capabilities, began to reduce the barriers, expanded and adopted cyberinfrastructure technologies into their campus environment, and laid the foundation for better alignment with their academic and research departments.
-Thus, the findings, recommendations, experiences, and interactions with TCU faculty, staff, and students associated with these activities are the catalyst for additional AIHEC CI Team initiatives.
+Since 2017 the AIHEC Cyberinfrastructure (CI) Team works to further the TCUs’ advancement and adoption of campus cyberinfrastructure by leveraging National Science Foundation (NSF) funding including the TCU CI Study (NSF 1644185), North Dakota Cyber Team (NSF 2018975), CC* CIRA TCU CI Strategies (NSF 2018979), and the current TCU Cybersecurity (NSF 2226083) and TCU CI Facilitation (NSF 2334701).
+For this program, cyberinfrastructure encompasses all the social and technical information technology (IT) resources that are necessary to connect laboratories, data, hardware, and people that support academic research and education at the TCUs.
+As indicated in the figure below recent funding for the CI Team has led to 21 cyberinfrastructure initiatives.
+To date, each TCU has participated in at least two initiatives with an average of seven initiatives per Tribal College.
+During this time, many TCUs achieved significant progress enhancing their campus IT departments and capabilities, reducing barriers to using CI based resources, expanding and adopting campus-based cyberinfrastructure technologies, and providing a foundation for better alignment with their academic and research departments.
+The AIHEC CI Team’s ongoing experiences and interactions with TCU faculty, staff, and students are the catalyst for additional TCU cyberinfrastructure-based activities.

 Despite this progress, many challenges remain, including access to monetary, management, and human network resources, the ability to train and retain a technical staff, and facilitation of a comprehensive understanding of programmatic cyberinfrastructure requirements.
-Although these barriers are very similar to those faced by other under-resourced colleges and universities, including other MSIs, TCUs have a unique set of mission-specific priorities.
-These priorities associated with maintaining, preserving, and restoring Native languages and cultural traditions present additional barriers to the adoption and use of cyberinfrastructure technologies.
+Although these barriers are similar to those faced by other small colleges and universities, TCUs have a unique set of mission-specific priorities.
+Priorities associated with maintaining, preserving, and restoring Native languages and cultural traditions present additional barriers to the adoption and use of cyberinfrastructure technologies.

-Thus, a crosscutting set of science applications tied to the overall TCU missions will serve as the initial set of STEM focus areas for this project.
-These areas, which include Native language, climate science, and geographic information systems (GIS), leverage research and education activities common at the TCUs, have similar initial cyberinfrastructure requirements, and are expandable to both other discipline areas as well as to other campuses.
+The project focuses on a crosscutting set of science applications tied to the overall TCU missions.
+Current focus areas include: drone and unmanned aerial vehicles; artificial intelligence; science, and geographic information systems (GIS); and, Esports.
+These areas leverage research and education activities of interest to multiple TCUs, have growing cyberinfrastructure requirements, and are expandable to both other discipline areas as well as to other campuses.

 Major AIHEC CI Team Initiatives